Applied AI

 Testing should cover correctness, performance, and safety:

-• Unit and integration tests for sentiment extraction, feature transformation, and decision engine outputs.
+• Unit and integration tests for extraction, transformation, and decision outputs.

-• End-to-end tests that simulate distressed leads with controlled data to validate prioritization behavior and escalation rules.
+• End-to-end tests with controlled distressed-lead data to validate prioritization and escalation rules.

-• Canary deployments and gradual rollouts for policy updates to minimize risk of incorrect prioritization.
+• Canary deployments for policy updates to minimize risk.

-• Fallback modes: in case of partial failures, ensure a safe default prioritization and manual review path.
+• Fallback modes: safe default prioritization and manual review path.

-• Bias and fairness checks: validate that prioritization does not disproportionately misclassify certain cohorts or channels.
+• Bias and fairness checks: ensure prioritization does not disproportionately misclassify cohorts.

 Data governance and privacy considerations

-• Data minimization and masking for sensitive fields in logs and traces.
+• Data minimization and masking for logs and traces.

-• Access controls and role-based permissions for data access within sentiment and decision pipelines.
+• Access controls and RBAC for data in pipelines.

-• Retention policies aligned with regulatory requirements and business needs.
+• Retention policies aligned with requirements and business needs.

-• Clear policy versioning and change management for decision rules and sentiment models.
+• Policy versioning and change management for rules and models.

 Strategic Perspective